opentelecoms-org/lumicall/jni/README.txt

     ~/android/android-ndk-r7/ndk-build APP_ABI=x86

 Look in libs/ to see what architectures were built.
+Note that if you build for a subset of ABIs, ndk-build will delete the objects that were built for other ABIs on previous builds.

 You can also append NDK_DEBUG=1 to the ndk-build command if necessary